NathanRaman123/Solid-Rocker-Motor-Simulator/README.md

 by AeroTech, Cesaroni, and the amateur rocketry community) and computes R², RMSE, peak- thrust error, and total-impulse error against the simulation.

+Current reference comparisons demonstrate the validation framework and should not be interpreted as certified model-accuracy claims until motor geometry, propellant, and nozzle conditions are matched to a real certified motor.

 ![Validation — simulated thrust curve against the reference with residuals and error metrics](docs/fig8.png)

 > _Figure 8 — validation against a reference thrust curve._